-is the time of the year to put up new bird boxes an out last year's boxes.
-Some of our residents and a souraged because these boxes have been occuall winter by the sparrows, and they feel that will continue to occupy them all summer as The boxes should be thoroughly cleaned out, men, if the sparrows attempt to make nests and sests are thrown out and eggs destroyed, the little will finally become tired of the effort.
-Try it the most humane way of dealing with them, as the normal life of the sparrow is five years, memous destruction of the eggs must have an effect. s not work for children and they should not be - raged to do it.
-It is not a pleasant task for but it must be done if the Gardens is to become sentuary for our native birds.
-One of our loveliest wisitors, the blue bird, and the one who uses the boxes most freely, may be expected any day .
-If we want him to take up his residence with = the Gardens we must help him fight his enemies, be is easily frightened away, even after his nest and his eggs hatched.
+Now is the time of the year to put up new bird boxes and clean out last year's boxes.
+Some of our residents feel discouraged because these boxes have been occupied all winter by the sparrows, and they feel that sparrows will continue to occupy them all summer as well.
+The boxes should be thoroughly cleaned out, and then, if the sparrows attempt to make nests and the nests are thrown out and eggs destroyed, the little pests will finally become tired of the effort.
+Try it and see.

+It is the most humane way of dealing with them, and as the normal life of the sparrow is five years, continuous destruction of the eggs must have an effect.
+This is not work for children and they should not be encouraged to do it.
+It is not a pleasant task for anyone, but it must be done if the Gardens is to become a sanctuary for our native birds.
+One of our loveliest bird visitors, the blue bird, and the one who uses the nesting boxes most freely, may be expected any day now.
+If we want him to take up his residence with us at the Gardens we must help him fight his enemies, for he is easily frightened away, even after his nest is built and his eggs hatched.